10 Common Birds in Ontario- How to Attract & Food

 One of the most sought-after birds to hunt is the mourning dove.
 If you don’t know how to hunt, just appreciate this bird’s beauty.

-How to attract:
+5.3.
+How to Attract:

-1. The Northern Cardinal:
+6. The Northern Cardinal

 Photo by Brian Forsyth / Pexels

-Ohio, Virginia, and West Virginia all have the northern cardinal as their official state bird.
+• Ohio, Virginia, and West Virginia all have the northern cardinal as their official state bird.
 They are among the most common backyard birds.

-Northern cardinals’ male and female appearances differ due to sexual dimorphism.
+• Northern cardinals’ male and female appearances differ due to sexual dimorphism.
 You can find them in forests, marshes, and also in cities.
 Northern Cardinals are super adaptable.

-How to attract:
+6.3.
+How to Attract:

-There are a few things you may do if you want to draw cardinals in your yard.
-Be sure to have enough trees and shrubs for nesting.
-Cardinals eat sunflower seeds as a favourite snack.
-Be sure to place a bird feeder outside and fill it with these sunflower seeds.
+• Cardinals eat sunflower seeds as a favorite snack.
+So, place a bird feeder outside and fill it with these sunflower seeds.

 The American Goldfinch has a yellow body, black wings, and a white tail.
 It is small, like a sparrow.
-These are north American birds.
+These are North American birds.

-The woman has a brown head, and the man has a black one.
+The female has a brown head, and the man has a black one.
 These are common backyard birds in Ontario.
 They frequently appear in big groups and feed on thistle seeds.
 These happy little birds have a cheery song that is delightful to hear.

 The American goldfinch is an extremely active bird frequently spotted soaring or hopping around.
 It has excellent flying abilities and frequently forms formations.
 It is a common bird and often appears in groups.